StringManolo/DarkMessenger/README.md

-# DarkMessenger
+# Come back later
-Chat App

-## If you read this, this software is in development.
-Come later :D

-## Requeriments
-- Linux (or termux)
-- Tor
-- torsocks
-- Gpg (gnupg)
-- ncat (also known as nmap-ncat)
+This software is in early development (not working yet)